SnorzMorz/Individual-Capstone-Project/README.md

 #### Landing Page
-On the Landing Page, users can search for specif stocks, by their tickers, as well as open a random stock dashboard by clicking the "I'm Feeling Lucky" button.
+On the Landing Page, users can search for specific stocks, by their tickers, as well as open a random stock dashboard by clicking the "I'm Feeling Lucky" button.
 If the user searches for a stock that is not available an error message will appear.

 <div id="image" align="center">
 <img src="images/search.png" alt="Search">